-Healthcare SEO Fundamentals to Grow Your Medical Practice
+Healthcare SEO Fundamentals To Grow Your Medical Practice

 The concept was created to help third-party raters score Google’s search results.

-Although E-A-T is not a direct ranking factor, E-A-T does reveal a lot about what Google considers important – essentially what types of websites Google wants to reward with greater search visibility.
+Although E-A-T is not a direct ranking factor, E-A-T reveals much about what Google considers important – essentially, what types of websites Google wants to reward with greater search visibility.

 E-A-T is of huge importance for any webpages containing medical information.